Ultralong-distance quantum correlations in three-terminal Josephson junctions: Introduction

-It was experimentally shown by Tomasch \cite{Tomasch1,Tomasch2,Tomasch3} and theoretically by Mc Millan and Anderson \cite{McMillan-Anderson} that oscillations appear in the density of states of the BCS quasiparticles, as a result of the finite superconducting film thickness which reached $33.2\,\mu$m in the experimental Ref.~\onlinecite{Tomasch3}.
-The ``Tomasch effect'' \cite{Tomasch1,Tomasch2,Tomasch3,McMillan-Anderson} provides evidence for sensitivity on the thin film boundary conditions, corresponding to nonlocal density-phase response.
-The considered ``Floquet-Tomasch effect'' couples one junction to the phase drop at the other junction according to the nonlocal current-phase response.
+{The present paper focuses on the range of the quartets at finite bias voltage $V$ being a fraction of the superconducting gap $\Delta$.} {Concerning propagation across $S_c$ between the two Josephson junctions, the Tomasch effect was experimentally shown in Refs.~\onlinecite{Tomasch1,Tomasch2,Tomasch3} to produce oscillations in the density of states of the superconducting quasiparticles in a two-terminal configuration, as a result of the finite superconducting film thickness reaching $33.2\,\mu$m in the experimental Ref.~\onlinecite{Tomasch3}.
+The ``Tomasch effect'' \cite{Tomasch1,Tomasch2,Tomasch3} and the model proposed by McMillan and Anderson \cite{McMillan-Anderson} provide sensitivity on the thin film boundary conditions, corresponding to the two-terminal nonlocal density-phase response, see also the contribution of Wolfram and Lehman \cite{Wolfram}.
+The here considered three-terminal ``Floquet-Tomasch effect for the Cooper pair clusters'' couples one junction to the phase drop at the other junction according to the nonlocal current-phase response and it does not involve the same microscopic quantum process as the three-terminal density of state oscillations.
+The former is DC-current current response and the latter corresponds to AC-density oscillations.
+Nonlocality and quantum correlations are obtained in the Floquet-Tomasch effect over the ultralong-distance $R_0\gg\xi_{ball}(0)$ that is orders of magnitude larger than at equilibrium.}